RMIT Elite Athlete and Performer Program

-Supporting RMIT's elite and emerging athletes to achieve sporting and academic excellence.
+Supporting RMIT’s elite and emerging athletes and performers to reach the highest levels of academic and sporting or performance success.

-Through dedicated assistance from the REAP team, over 200 student athletes successfully balance the high demands of elite sport and university life each year.
-Program benefits include some or all of the following depending on whether you meet the criteria as an elite or emerging athlete.
+Through dedicated assistance from the REAP team, over 200 students successfully balance the high demands of elite sport or performing arts alongside university life each year.

-• Adjustment factors for course entry (10 adjustment factors towards your aggregate score.
-Equivalent to 3-7 ATAR points)
+• Undergraduate programs (including Associate Degrees): 10 adjustment factors towards your aggregate score, equivalent to 3-7 ATAR points

 • Advocacy and support from the Coordinator, Elite Athlete Pathways